zold-io/blog.zold.io/pages/roadmap.md

     want to delivery multiple wallets in one HTTP request ("packaged delivery") and delivery partial content.

+  * No SSL: nodes still communicate via an open and insecure HTTP protocol.
+This is a pretty serious threat, we have to start using HTTPS.

   * Database: currently Zold node software keeps wallet data in files, which makes it difficult to manage and slow.
 Would be great to introduce a database-backed persistence layer, with SQLite, for example.